What you'll learn studying History at UW-Platteville

 Careers in History

 Your history major will provide the basis for work in many fields.
-Some fields are directly related to the subject matter of history, such as museum and archive work, teaching, documentary film making or historical publishing.
+Some fields are directly related to the subject matter of history, such as museum and archive work, teaching, documentary film making, or historical publishing.
 Other fields, such as business, advertising, journalism, public relations, public administration, planning, research, and professional fields, such as law, use the skills that the study of history cultivates.

 Some of the most popular career opportunities for graduates with degrees in history include:

 - Business consultant

 - Management in business, science, and the arts

 Although there is, and will likely continue to be, an increasing demand for graduates in traditional historical areas, the most dramatic increases in demand are in the fields of public history.
 Some of the fastest-growing fields include the administration of cultural resource management programs; roles working for agencies or organizations such as museums, archives, and historic preservation offices; the management of corporate and business archives; program development roles for local and state government agencies; and teaching local and public history in university history departments.